How to Build Sleek React UIs with Shadcn/UI and Apidog

 npm start

-Follow the Tailwind CSS installation instructions to get started.
+Follow official Tailwind CSS installation instructions for React.
+In most cases:

 npm install tailwindcss-animate class-variance-authority clsx tailwind-merge